-Table 4 - SRM for ADF Super MySuper Balanced - to 30 June 2023 Investment option Standard Risk Measure Median Quartile ADF Super MySuper Balanced 4.4 4.2 3
+Table 4 - SRM for ADF Super MySuper Balanced - to 30 June 2024

+Investment option Standard Risk Measure Median Quartile ADF Super MySuper Balanced 4.6 4.0 4

-The ADF Super Balanced investment option was slightly higher than the peer median of 4.2.
-This measure is sensitive to a high inflation environment.
-The MySuper Balanced investment option, however, has a lower proportion of growth assets compared with competitors and as such generates returns at a lower level of volatility.
+The ADF Super MySuper Balanced investment option has a higher than median SRM.
+The ADF Super MySuper Balanced SRM may be higher due to CSC's more conservative assumptions about prospective returns and risk.
+On the other hand, the risk measure based on the proportion of growth assets is more standardised with fewer assumptions.
+On this basis, the ADF Super MySuper Balanced investment option has a lower proportion of growth assets compared with competitors and as such, is expected to generate returns at a lower level of volatility.